 Parameters Meaning Priority Specifies the bridge priority of the device.
 Possible values: ▶ 061440 in steps of 4096 (default setting: 32768) Assign the lowest numeric priority in the network to the device to make it the root bridge.
 Hello time [s] Specifies the time in seconds between the sending of two configuration messages (Hello data packets).
-Possible values: ▶ 12 (default setting: 2) If the device takes over the role of the root bridge, the other devices in the network use the value specified here.
+Possible values: 12 (default setting: 2) If the device takes over the role of the root bridge, the other devices in the network use the value specified here.
 Otherwise, the device uses the value specified by the root bridge.
-See the Root information frame.
-Due to the interaction with the Tx holds parameter, we recommend not changing the default setting.
-Forward delay [s] Specifies the delay time for the status change in seconds.
-Possible values: ▶ 430 (default setting: 15) If the device takes over the role of the root bridge, the other devices in the network use the value specified here.
+See the Root information frame Due to the interaction with the Tx holds parameter, we recommend not changing the default setting Forward delay [s] Specifies the delay time for the status change in seconds.
+Possible values: 430 (default setting: 15) If the device takes over the role of the root bridge, the other devices in the network use the value specified here.
 Otherwise, the device uses the value specified by the root bridge.
-See the Root information frame.
-In the RSTP protocol, the bridges negotiate a status change without a specified delay.
+See the Root information frame In the RSTP protocol, the bridges negotiate a status change without a specified delay.
 The Spanning Tree protocol uses the parameter to delay the status change between the statuses disabled, discarding, learning, forwarding.
-Forward delay [ prward delay [s] and Max age have the following relationship: s] ≥ (Max age/2) + 1 in the fields that contradict this relationship, the device replaces these values with the last valid default value.
-Max age Specifies the maximum permissible branch length, for example the number of devices to the root bridge.
-Possible values: 640 (default setting: 20) If the device takes over the role of the root bridge, the other devices in the network use the value specified here.
+Forward delay [If you enter values or with the default values Max age Specifies the maximum permissible branch length, for example the number of devices to the root bridge.
+Possible values: ▶ 640 (default setting: 20) If the device takes over the role of the root bridge, the other devices in the network use the value specified here.
 Otherwise, the device uses the value specified by the root bridge.
-See the Root information frame.
-The Spanning Tree protocol uses the parameter to specify the validity of STP-BPDUs in seconds.
+See the Root information frame The Spanning Tree protocol uses the parameter to specify the validity of STP-BPDUs in seconds.
 Tx holds Limits the maximum transmission rate for sending BPDUs.
 Possible values: ▶ 140 (default setting: 10) When the device sends a BPDU, it increments a counter on this port.
 When the counter reaches the value specified here, the port stops sending BPDUs.
-On the one hand, this reduces the load generated by RSTP, and on the other a loop may be caused when the device stops receiving BPDUs.
-The device decrements the counter by $\bf 1$ every second.
-In the following second, the device sends a maximum of $\bf 1$ new BPDU.
+On the one hand, this reduces the load generated by RSTP, and on the other a communication interruption may be caused when the device stops receiving BPDUs.
+The device decrements the counter by ${\tt 1}$ every second.
+In the following second, the device sends a maximum of ${\tt 1}$ new BPDU.